lkersting/MCPhoton/README.md

 $ ./src/MCPhoton
 ```

+b) Follow the onscreen command to enter the radius for the ring "detector".

-b) Follow the onscreen command to enter the # of photons to be modeled.
+c) Follow the onscreen command to enter the # of photons to be modeled.
 NOTE: the number cannot be in entered in shorthand.
 ie: 10000 (correct)
 	1E4   (Incorrect)

-After the program has finished running it will print out how many photons exited
+After running it will display:
-forward through the back of the shield, backward through the front of the
-shield, and how many were absorbed.
+how many photons were transmitted, reflected, absorbed,
+the flux approximated by a buildup factor,
+the total time it took the program to run.

-If any photons exited forward through the back of the shield it will display a
+If any photons were transmitted it will display:
+the scalar flux (normalized to an area of 1 cm^2),
+the ring flux (normalized to the area of a ring of your chossing),
+and the location of the histogram txt file

+Finally, it will produce two txt files located in the MCPhoton directory:
-histogram of their final energies and the scalar flux.
+A histogram of the transmitted photon energies and
-Finally, the total time it took the program to run will also be displayed.
+A file with the x & y coordinates as well as the cosine crossing angle with
+repect to the z plane (mu).